influxdata/docs-v2/content/v2.0/reference/api/postman.md

 ---
-title: Explore with Postman
+title: Explore API with Postman
 description: >
-  Postman
+  Use Postman to explore the InfluxDB API.
 menu:
   v2_0_ref:
     parent: InfluxDB v2 API